aldettinger/camel-quarkus-workshop/README.md

 + Ask a MAC user to test the container build
 + Maybe container build is triggered automatically when native-image is not installed (when using mvnw?)
 + Complete pre-requisites with creating a sandbox account or install CRC or get an openshift cluster (depends on part 7)
-+ Complete pre-requisites with as most pre-download as possible docker images, maven deps...
++ Complete pre-requisites with as most docker images pre-download as possible
-+ Add maven download section in pre-requisites. commnands below pulls a lot of dependencies: mvn io.quarkus:quarkus-maven-plugin:2.6.1.Final:create mvn clean quarkus:dev in part-1 mvn clean package in part-2 mvn clean package -Dnative -Dquarkus.native.container-build=true in part-3 Actually, each parts download a lot camel-quarkus-http deps are needed, but we know that only after users declare in pom.mxl in part-5

 ## Satisfation form ?
 Reward/Goodies ?